school-of-data/r-consortium-proposal/README.md

  ### Wanna get involved?

 We are very thankful for any contributions.
 You don't need to be an R specialist or know R at all.

-Come talk to us to find out how you could possibly help :cake: :smiley: :clap:
+Check out [CONTRIBUTING.md](https://github.com/school-of-data/r-consortium-proposal/blob/master/CONTRIBUTING.md) for infos on how you can help :cake: :smiley: :clap:

-Send an email to heidi@schoolofdata.ch (Heidi is very friendly and will help you figure out how you can best contribute to the project) or join the #r-projects channel on the School of Data slack chat.

-We currently need help with:

- - Creating tutorials (data recipes and skills lessons)
- - Translation (no R knowledge required)
- - Beta testing (no R knowledge required): go through the existing material and point out things you don't understand or points where you get stuck.
- - Planning of the website